 What is Diverticulitis?

-Diverticulitis is an intestinal disease that results from inflammation of the diverticula (x).
-The diverticula are small pouches that protrude through intestinal walls, characterizing a condition called diverticulosis.
-Although diverticulosis itself is relatively benign, it can lead to diverticulitis and a massive infection of the bowel.
+Diverticulitis is an intestinal disease that results from inflammation of the diverticula. (x) The diverticula are small pouches that protrude through intestinal walls, characterizing a condition called diverticulosis.
+Although diverticulosis itself is relatively benign, it can lead to diverticulitis and a massive bowel infection if you have symptoms.

-Diverticulitis is common among men age 40 and older, especially in the West.
-Before the 20th century, it was not a common disease; poor dieting is the condition’s main cause, and dieting has worsened over the years, particularly in the West.
-Some individuals with diverticulitis suffer from the following serious complications (x):
+Diverticulitis is common among men age 40 and older, especially in Western culture.
+Before the 20th century, it was not a common disease.
+Poor dieting is the condition’s primary cause, and dieting has worsened over the years, particularly in Western society.
+Some individuals with diverticulitis suffer from the following serious complications: (x)

-- Fistulas: These are abnormal tunnels that form between different organs in the intestinal-anal region, such as the colon and the bladder or the colon and the vagina.
+Fistulas: These are abnormal tunnels, which form between various organs in the intestinal-anal region.
+Some areas are the colon and the bladder or the colon and the vagina.
 They can cause pain, bleeding and foul-smelling discharging around the anus.

-- Phlegmons: Similar to abscesses, these are localized pus-filled infections of the bowel wall that, like any bowel infection, can cause pain, fever, nausea and vomiting.
+Phlegmons: Like abscesses, these localize as pus-filled infections of the bowel wall that, like any bowel infection, can cause pain, fever, nausea and vomiting.

 Diverticulitis symptoms fall into two categories — mild and severe — and they come on gradually or suddenly.
 Symptoms include the following:

-Indicates inflammation.
-Usually starts in a localized abdominal region before spreading throughout the abdomen.
+If you experience abdominal pain or tenderness, it’s a symptom of inflammation.
+It usually starts in a localized abdominal region before spreading throughout the abdomen.

-Indicates abdominal stress from inflammation, tension, pressure or total discomfort and often leads to vomiting.
+Indicates abdominal stress from inflammation, tension, pressure, or total discomfort, leading to vomiting.
 Vomiting is the forceful and involuntary expulsion of stomach contents out through the mouth.
-Follows nausea caused by abdominal stress.
+It follows nausea caused by abdominal stress.

-This is an early indicator of biological changes to the digestive tract.
-Changes may include more or less frequent bowel movements and sometimes indigestion.
+It is an early indicator of biological changes to the digestive tract.
+Modifications may include more or less frequent bowel movements and sometimes indigestion.
 Constipation may also indicate inflammation in the rectum or intestinal obstruction.
-This occurs when the colon absorbs excess water from the stool.
-Furthermore, diarrhea is a strong indicator of colonic inflammation and infection.
+It occurs when the colon absorbs excess water from the stool.
+Diarrhea is a good indicator of colonic inflammation and infection.
 The frequent passing of watery, loose stools characterizes it.

 Bloating indicates excess gas in the gastrointestinal (GI) tract caused by food intolerances, overeating or disruptions to gut microflora.
 An uncomfortable, swollen, sometimes painful tummy characterizes it.

 Bloody stool indicates many stomach disorders and issues of food passing through the GI tract.
-Appears as stains on the stool.
-Indigestion indicates many GI issues.
-Early fullness after eating; discomfort, burning or bloating in the abdomen; or nausea characterize it.
+It appears as stains on the stool.
+Indigestion means many GI issues.
+Early fullness after eating; discomfort, burning, bloating in the abdomen or nausea characterize it.

 If you suspect you have diverticulitis because you’ve experienced any of the above symptoms, seek medical help immediately to prevent further complications.

-Although medical researchers aren’t certain what this condition’s main cause is, they suspect several factors contribute to its etiology (x):
+Although medical researchers aren’t confident what this condition’s leading cause is, they suspect several factors contribute to its situation: (x)

 These can cause the swelling, inflammation and infection that characterize diverticulitis.

-Researchers suspect that buildups of stool or bacteria in the diverticula contribute to the swelling, inflammation and infection of diverticulitis.
+Researchers suspect that buildups of stool or bacteria in the diverticula contribute to the swelling, inflammation, and diverticulitis infection.

-Aging and poor dieting have a direct link to diverticulitis’ etiology (x).
-In fact, many in the West have poor diets, and medical researchers suspect poor dieting over many years contributes to this condition.
-Dieting has worsened over the years and become a widespread problem in the West, particularly in the United States, which is why diverticulitis wasn’t common here 100 years ago.
+Aging and poor dieting have a direct link to diverticulitis’ etiology. (x) Many in Western culture have poor diets, and medical researchers suspect poor dieting over many years contributes to this condition.
+Dieting has worsened over the years and become a widespread problem in Western society, particularly in the United States, which is why diverticulitis wasn’t common here 100 years ago.

 Obesity, a condition characterized by excess body fat, is a common health concern in the U.S. with a strong connection to poor dieting.
-Medical researchers suspect obesity has a link to diverticulitis (x).
+Medical researchers suspect obesity has a link to diverticulitis and diverticular bleeding. (x)

 Smoking damages organs and attacks the microflora that protect them.
-Medical researchers have determined that smoking does, in fact, accelerate the development of diverticular diseases (x).
+Medical researchers have determined that smoking does accelerate the development of diverticular diseases. (x)